 Approximately 70% of Tri-County adults and 67% of SEPA adults report that it is very easy to find fruits and vegetables in their neighborhood.
 Perkiomen Valley and Spring-Ford have the highest percentages of people that find it very easy to find fruits and vegetables in their area (74% and 77% respectively).
-Pottstown and Boyertown have the lowest percentages of people that find it very easy to find fruits and vegetables in their neighborhood (63% for both).
+Pottstown and Boyertown have the lowest percentages of people that find it very easy to find fruits and vegetables in their ind it very easy to find fruits and vegetables in their area (74% and 77% respectively).